Dr Stefanie Sharman

 2002 School of Psychology PhD Scholarship, Victoria University of Wellington

 2005 Vice Chancellors Postdoctoral Fellowship, University of New South Wales

 * The impact of different types of misleading questions on eyewitness recall

 * Motivated false memories

-Dr Sharman has three main research interests in the area of memory:
+Dr Sharman has two main research interests in the area of memory:

 - How people can come to remember experiences that they never actually had.